Donald Trump and golf: Ferry Point, New York

-The Trump Organization operates the Trump Golf Links at Ferry Point, New York, a public golf course built and owned by New York City, under a 20-year contract awarded in 2013 by the administration of then-Mayor Bloomberg.
-The course opened in 2015.
+From 2015 to 2023, the Trump Organization operated the Trump Links at Ferry Point, New York, a public golf course built and owned by New York City, under a 20-year contract awarded in 2013 by the administration of then-Mayor Bloomberg.
 Under the agreement, the city paid the course's utility and water bills while collecting no income for the first four years.
 In the first year of operation, ending in March 2016, the company had $8 million in gross receipts, and the city paid $1 million in water and sewage bills.
 In the second year of operation, gross receipts dropped 9.5%.
 For the operating year that ended March 2019, the Trump Organization reported a loss of $122,000; it now faces contractual fees of at least $300,000 per operating year from the city.

 On January 13, 2021, New York City mayor Bill de Blasio announced that the city government would be terminating all contracts with the Trump Organization effective November 14, 2021, for "directly incit[ing] a deadly insurrection at the U.S. Capitol."
 The city of New York also stated that the Trump Organization had defaulted in its contractual obligations because it had failed to attract a major tournament.
 In June 2021, the Trump Organization sued the city for wrongful termination of the contract.
 The court allowed the Trump Organization to continue operating the golf course while the case was pending.
 In April 2022, the judge ruled that "the city had not given a valid legal reason for ending the contract."